swati-semgrep/gitlab-sast-rules/README.md

 This is the central semgrep rule repository that hosts the semgrep rules for the [GitLab semgrep analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).

+We follow the testing methodology laid out in this [blog post](https://about.gitlab.com/blog/2021/09/08/write-vulnerability-detection-rules/).

 The repository is structured as illustrated below:

 ``` bash